cheekit91/SmartTrolley/README.md

 # SmartTrolley

 Android application for SmartTrolley.

+Esp8266 folder contains the micropython file for esp8266 controller.

-In addition, attached aws_server.py, a Python Server Code for MongodB and aws sns service.
+Attached aws_server.py, a Python Server Code for MongodB and aws sns service, in the root directory.

 Note that aws.py is not uploaded due to secret key confidential issue.